Improve your sprinting speed

 Correct running (striding)

 The initial priority is to ensure correct sprinting while remaining upright otherwise all training sessions will only serve to further ingrain any lack of technique.
 Developing a technique that is optimal for the athlete may take a long time but is crucial for maintenance of top speed.
 In some cases, we may have to 'fix' poor points, even undo some long-established habits - this can require 'neural remodelling' as well as the more obvious physical development and we must be persistent and patient.
 Energy systems dictate that all athletes start to slow down after 5-8 seconds.
 Striding is about developing a sprinting action that serves to minimize energy losses and hence minimizes the inevitable speed losses.

 Poor striding leads to premature loss of maximum speed attained during the acceleration phase.

-The objective of acceleration is to attain maximum speed in as short a time as possible.
+The objective of acceleration is to attain the maximum speed in as short a time as possible.
 Key elements:

 Transitioning to stride